 - According to a 2009 study, monk fruit gets its sweetness from antioxidant mogrosides.
 The study found monk fruit extract has the potential to be a low-glycemic natural sweetener.

-- A 2013 study concluded mogrosides may help reduce oxidative stress.
+- A concluded mogrosides may help reduce oxidative stress.
 Oxidative stress may lead to disease.
 Although it’s unclear how specific monk fruit sweeteners come into play, the study shows monk fruit’s potential.

 - Monk fruit is difficult to grow and expensive to import.